 - Toggle - Starts playing when pressed, stops playing when pressed again

 - Program Change allows you to have the pad send a program change message on a chosen channel.
 This is useful for selecting certain patches on VSTs or hardware.

 - CC Button allows you to send a Control Change message.
-You can determine the CC number, the on value, the off value, the channel, the behaviour (Momentary, Toggle and Trigger which lets you increment through values).
+You can determine the CC number, the 'on' value, the 'off' value, the channel, and the behaviour (Momentary, Toggle, and Trigger which lets you increment through values).
 Control Change messages are useful for mapping to various functions, you can map them to things in Ableton such as device or transport controls.

 Each widget has different settings, some of this has been explained above.
-All widgets allow you to change the MIDI channel, and Widgets one the same template can have different channels.
+All widgets allow you to change the MIDI channel, and Widgets on the same template can have different channels.
 Selecting "Global Channel" will mean this widget uses the channel selected from the Launchpad itself, allowing you to change what the control is interacting with from the hardware.

-When dragging a Widget on to a slow with a Widget already in place, the previous Widget will be removed:
+When dragging a Widget onto a slot with a Widget already in place, the previous Widget will be removed:

 Keyboard shortcuts such as alt to copy can also be used.

 When finished, you can either send it to one of the Custom Modes using the button at the top right: